 3 – THE BOOM

-Arguably the most prominent and visible part of a crane, the boom is the arm that extends outward from the main body of the crane.
+Arguably the most prominent and visible part of crane equipment, the boom is the arm that extends outward from the main body of the crane.
 It does most of the heavy lifting, so to speak, having to hold up the weight of the load while it’s moving back and forth.
 This means the boom has to be able to withstand significant lateral stresses, on top of the pure lifting force needed to hold the load up.

 There are two basic types of booms.
 Lattice booms are probably the most familiar using a series of welded supports linked to long pipes.
 This gives the boom stability and strength, while greatly reducing its weight.